taxprofiler/taxpasta/README.md

 ### Optional Dependencies

-Taxpasta supports a number of extras that you can install for additional features.
+Taxpasta supports a number of extras that you can install for additional features; primarily support for additional output file formats.
 You can install them by specifying a comma separated list within square brackets, for example,

 ```shell
 pip install 'taxpasta[rich,biom]'